|

 and water pore spaces in artificial growing media when

-garden because it is very light and may be blown in the
+garden because it is very light and may be blown around in the

 wind.
-Also, all the white specks in the soil makes it
+Also, all the white specks mixed into the soil makes it

 look unnatural. |